cindywang625/cindywang625.github.io/_pages/about.md

 ## Talks & Presentations

-**Air quality impacts of Stratospheric Aerosol Injections are small and mainly driven by changes in climate, not deposition**
-Composition Air quality Climate inTeractions Initiative (CACTI), Exeter, United Kingdom, 2025.
+- "Air quality impacts of Stratospheric Aerosol Injections are small and mainly driven by changes in climate, not deposition."
+Presented at Composition Air quality Climate inTeractions Initiative (CACTI), Exeter, United Kingdom, 2025.
 Oral presentation.

-**The Nonlocal Effects of Sea Salt Aerosol Engineering in the GFDL Coupled Model**
-American Meteorological Society Annual Meeting, Baltimore, MD, 2024.
+- "The Nonlocal Effects of Sea Salt Aerosol Engineering in the GFDL Coupled Model."
+Presented at American Meteorological Society Annual Meeting, Baltimore, MD, 2024.
 Oral presentation.

-**The Nonlocal Effects of Sea Salt Aerosol Engineering in the GFDL Coupled Model**
-American Geophysical Union Fall Meeting, San Francisco, CA, 2023.
+- "The Nonlocal Effects of Sea Salt Aerosol Engineering in the GFDL Coupled Model."
+Presented at American Geophysical Union Fall Meeting, San Francisco, CA, 2023.
 Oral presentation.

-**The Nonlocal Effects of Sea Salt Aerosol Engineering in the GFDL Coupled Model**
-Graduate Student Climate Conference, Woods Hole, MA, 2023.
+- "The Nonlocal Effects of Sea Salt Aerosol Engineering in the GFDL Coupled Model."
+Presented at Graduate Student Climate Conference, Woods Hole, MA, 2023.
 Oral presentation.

-**Sea Surface Temperature Dependence of Sea Salt Emissions – Physical Explanation and Implications for Sea-Salt-Mediated Climate Feedback**
-Environmental & Atmospheric Sciences Seminar, City College of New York, 2022.
+- "Sea Surface Temperature Dependence of Sea Salt Emissions – Physical Explanation and Implications for Sea-Salt-Mediated Climate Feedback."
+Presented at the Environmental & Atmospheric Sciences Seminar, City College of New York, 2022.
 Oral presentation.

-**Sea Surface Temperature Dependence of Sea Salt Emissions – Physical Explanation and Implications for Sea-Salt-Mediated Climate Feedback**
-American Geophysical Union Fall Meeting, New Orleans, LA, 2021.
+- "Sea Surface Temperature Dependence of Sea Salt Emissions – Physical Explanation and Implications for Sea-Salt-Mediated Climate Feedback."
+Presented at American Geophysical Union Fall Meeting, New Orleans, LA, 2021.
 Poster.

-**Detection and Tracking of Convective Storms Based on Globally Gridded Precipitation Measurements**
-American Geophysical Union Fall Meeting, 2020.
+- "Production of a Globally Uniform ISCCP Convection Tracking Dataset and Preliminary Analysis Results."
+Presented at American Geophysical Union Fall Meeting, Washington, DC, 2018.
 Poster.

-**Production of a Globally Uniform ISCCP Convection Tracking Dataset and Preliminary Analysis Results**
-American Geophysical Union Fall Meeting, Washington, DC, 2018.
-Poster.
+## Teaching

+**Teaching Assistant at Princeton University, Princeton, NJ for Professor Daniel Sigman 09/2024-12/2024
+- Taught and led the weekly lab component of the course: “GEOS 102- Climate — Past, Present, and Future”

+**Teaching Assistant at Princeton University, Princeton, NJ for Professor Rob Socolow 08/2021-12/2021
+- Assisted in logistics, organizing and assigning coursework for the freshmen seminar FRS 151: “Time Capsules for Climate Change, to be Opened at Your Reunions”.
+- Led a class unit on “Clouds, Climate and Climate Change”